trakyari/HW3-CS-441/README.md

 sbt clean compile test
 ```

+## How to use
+Import the postman collection found in the root directory into Postman.

+The different endpoints allow you to interact with the game.

+The ID's for the players are listed below in the design.

 ## Design
 The goal of this project is to create a Policeman / Thief game
 in which the policeman and thief are players that play on the